-Area of Work Actions Measures of Success 1.
+Area of Work Actions Assumptions and Cost Implications Measures of Success 1.
 To have engaged with institutions, students and other stakeholders regarding the prescription process and Criteria to inform, to obtain feedback and to promote an understanding of ARB's role with regard to qualifications, and to maintain a high quality service for institutions, students and EU Member states.
 To promote the availability of the following services and to meet all reasonable requests for: feedback sessions; planning meetings; university liaison sessions; regular liaison meetings with stakeholders; speaking at relevant conferences/ forums; providing support for those seeking to list qualifications in Europe.
 To keep the Student Handbook and other areas of ARB's website relating to prescribed qualifications up to date.
+It is anticipated that there will be 50 -60 university liaison visits during 2016 and up to 10 planning meetings, as well as a number of regular liaison meetings with key stakeholders.
+This reflects a similar commitment to 2015.
+Feedback on the current Criteria for the Prescription of Qualifications will be gathered unless the review of Routes to Registration indicates it should be looked at an earlier stage.
 Good relationships are maintained with key stakeholders, as exhibited by individual and collective feedback.
 Stakeholders believe ARB adds value over and above performance on the prescription function, as evidenced by collective and individual feedback.
 ARB is kept well informed of possible future developments in order to plan its work and respond to developments.
 2. On behalf of the UK and its capacity as the UK's Competent Authority for Architects, embed the revised notification process within ARB's procedures, and scrutinise and review European qualifications which are notified to the European Commission for listing under the PQD.
-Embed the European Commission's revised process for the notification of qualifications within ARB's procedures.
+Continue to embed the European Commission's revised process for the notification of qualifications within ARB's procedures.
 Ensure that the European Commission's deadlines for considering notifications are met on every occasion.
+It is anticipated that at least 50 notifications will need to be processed in 2016.
+It is anticipated that the UK will need to notify 4- 5 new qualifications and 10 title changes.
+This will have an impact on staff time.
 ARB will have reviewed 100% of European notifications within the European Commission's deadlines, and compiled with the reviewed requirements in this area.
 3. If the review of the routes to registration requires adjustment to the ARB Criteria for the Prescription of Qualifications ahead of the current schedule, undertake a review of the Criteria.
 Gather feedback on the existing Criteria for the Prescription of Qualifications.
-Determine the structure and content of any revised Criteria for the Prescription of A revised set of Criteria for the Prescription of Qualifications will have been developed, consulted upon and be ready for implementation at the appropriate time.
+Determine the structure and content of any revised Criteria for the Prescription of Qualifications.
+The ARB Criteria are held in common with the RIBA and the Criteria at Part 1 and Part 2 form a core part of the QAA's subject benchmark statement in architecture.
+Discussions A revised set of Criteria for the Prescription of Qualifications will have been developed, consulted upon and be ready for implementation at the appropriate time.